Revenge story 1 rAch

 It was a strange thing indeed.
 But he only noticed the man, when the train was to be noticed.
 There came a sign of warning, but he was in a dream.

-Henry want to college and from his grade, he was identified as an excellent student.
-In his second year, he thought his mother need a visit, so he took a train again.
+Henry went to college and from his grade, he was identified as an excellent student.
+In his second year, he thought his mother needed a visit, so he took a train again.
 The passengers were fine, and there only seated a gray-haired man by him.
 He looked like a man with business.
 But he also seems to be always tired and he mostly slept with his arm tight against his chest.
 Sometimes he would order fries and hamburger and share with Henry.
 But after a few minutes, he would be asleep.
-It was very usual for an old man, however, it was always was a mystery how he can sleep after a sleeping hours.
+It was very usual for an old man, however, it was always a mystery how he could sleep after sleeping hours.

 He soon arrived at a little comfy cottage.
 Henry’s mother stood beside the door, waving and hugging after he was nearer to the house.

 “You’ve changed, wait, what about the cottage?
 Didn’t you live there?”
 Henry looked around and spoke.